- Scientific name: Raja undulata

 - Feeds on: Fish, especially flatfish and crustaceans.

 - Distribution: Predominantly in the warmer waters to the south and west of the British Isles

 - Description: Fairly rounded shaped ray with a thick tail.
 There are various different colours on the back ranging from dark brown to grey and yellowish, and in addition to this there are multiple thick dark lines (the undulating pattern gives this species its name) and white spots are also present.
 There can also be spines and spikes running down the central part of the body and tail.

 Undulate ray can reach 20lbs, although one of half this size is an excellent catch from the shore.
 Undulate ray prefer slightly warmer water and are found around the south of England and off the Welsh coast and can also be caught with some regularity from the south and west coasts of Ireland.
 Their range extends into the Mediterranean Sea and the north coast of Africa.

 An undulate ray filmed in its natural environment by a scuba diver.
 [Video © Calcineur].

-Undulate ray are classed as endangered by the IUCN (international Union for the Conservation of Nature), meaning they have the same conservation status as the Bengal tiger, Eastern gorilla and the giant panda.
+Undulate ray are classed as endangered by the IUCN (international Union for the Conservation of Nature) on a global basis and Near Threatened within European waters.
 Numbers of undulate ray have been badly reduced by commercial trawling.
 While they are targeted in some commercial fisheries they are often caught (and retained) as bycatch elsewhere.
-The IUCN states that the undulate ray has a declining population trend and this species faces extinction in the near future, with the slow growing and late maturing nature of this species meaning that it will be very difficult for undulate ray numbers to recover.
+The IUCN states that the undulate ray has a declining population trend and this species faces possible extinction in the near future, with the slow growing and late maturing nature of this species meaning that it will be very difficult for undulate ray numbers to recover.
 For these reasons all shore caught undulate ray should be returned to the sea (after taking a photo or two) in order to help stocks recover.